GMOD/dash_jbrowse/README.md

     "end": 1000
 }
 ```

----
-**NOTE**
+Note:

-Use 0-based coordinates in the location object.
+* Use 0-based coordinates in the location object.

-The location field is only used for LGV and not CGV.
+* The location field is only used for LGV and not CGV.

----

 Checkout the storybook [JBrowse React Linear Genome View docs](https://jbrowse.org/storybook/lgv/main/?path=/story/default-sessions--page) or the [JBrowse React Circular Genome View docs](https://jbrowse.org/storybook/cgv/v1.5.9/?path=/story/getting-started--page) for more configuration examples.